davigomesm/Projetos_Python/README.md

-# Projetos_Python
+# Projects with Python
- projetos utilizando python
+👷🏻‍♂️ Some projects made in python fucked in database